Attractions

 In spring 2015, Tyrol's most visited attraction "Swarovski Crystal Worlds" reopened its doors after being remodelled.
 Since then, a park landscape with unique glittering art installations can be admired across 7.5 hectares.

-The largest mask archive in the Alpine region can be found in the Nassereither Fasnacht Museum.
+The largest mask archive of the region can be found in the Nassereither Fasnacht Museum.
 The Nassereither Schellerlaufen is one of the most important carnivals in Tyrol and was declared an Intangible Cultural Heritage by UNESCO in 2012.

 Due to its beauty, Lake Obernberg was declared a natural monument back in 1935.